funvill/funvill.github.io/_projects/2020-vancouver-parks.md

 Some of my favorite parks:

 - [Deering Island Park](https://covapp.vancouver.ca/ParkFinder/parkdetail.aspx?inparkid=38) - The small park on Deering island, has a good bench with great views of the Fraser River.
 From this park, you can walk the Fraser river trail and see a bit of Vancouver's historic milling sites.
-- [Fraser River Park[](](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=92)) - On this walk along the river boardwalk you will see dogs playing in the off-leash section and a fantastic view of airplanes landing at YVR.
+- [Fraser River Park](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=92) - On this walk along the river boardwalk you will see dogs playing in the off-leash section and a fantastic view of airplanes landing at YVR.
 A great place for recording "slow TV".
 - [Queen Elizabeth Park](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=167) - This gorgeous park is one of the most beautiful parks in the city.
 Filled with gardens, flowers, fountains, amazing views.
-- **New Park** - The european-style park just seems out of place in the city but is filled with wonderful garden beds, art, and a labyrinth.
+- [Shannon Mews Park](https://vancouver.ca/parks-recreation-culture/shannon-mews-park.aspx) (aka **New Park**) - The european-style park just seems out of place in the city but is filled with wonderful garden beds, art, and a labyrinth.
 - [Crab Park](https://covapp.vancouver.ca/ParkFinder/parkdetail.aspx?inparkid=28) - This park has a great view of the north shore, sea bus, Harbor air helicopters landing, all the boats in the Vancouver harbor and is a good place for a picnic.
 - [Marpole Midden](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=124) - This seemingly ordinary park has a plain open field, but the history of this place was really interesting and well worth the visit.
 A [National Historic Site of Canada](https://www.pc.gc.ca/apps/dfhd/page_nhs_eng.aspx?id=81)
-- [[Memorial South Park](](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=186)) - Huge park, with lots of amenities, and all the sports fields.
+- [Memorial South Park]((https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=186) - Huge park, with lots of amenities, and all the sports fields.
 For me, the duck pond was the highlight as it had lots of wood ducks.
 A good place for a picnic.
-- [Habitat Island (aka beer island)](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=241) - It doesnt seem like much of a park, more of a gravel dumping ground from the Olympics, but this park has tons of birds calling it home.
+- [Habitat Island](https://covapp.vancouver.ca/parkfinder/parkdetail.aspx?inparkid=241) (aka **beer island**)- It doesnt seem like much of a park, more of a gravel dumping ground from the Olympics, but this park has tons of birds calling it home.
 Good spot for just sitting around and watching the birds.
 - [VanDusen Botanical Garden](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=173) - Is a beautiful park worth visiting however it does cost money.
 - [Jonathan Rogers Park](https://covapp.vancouver.ca/ParkFinder/ParkDetail.aspx?InParkId=137) - This park has good views, and is a great place for a beer.